keizo042/dotfile/vim/templates/MARKDOWN/base-BSD3.md

-Copyright <YEAR> Kouichi Nakanishi a.k.a keizo042
+Copyright 2017 Kouichi Nakanishi a.k.a keizo042

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: